Did you know that WordPress comes with a built-in theme customizer that allows you to easily make changes to your website design in real-time?

-You need to click on the individual panels to make changes to it.
+You need to click on the individual panels to make changes to them.
 You can also click on any of the blue pencil icons on the right side of your screen to open the settings for that particular item.

-Note: advanced WordPress themes will add additional setting panels for extra customization options (more on this later).
+Note: Advanced WordPress themes will add additional setting panels for extra customization options (more on this later).

 Let’s take a look at the default options available in the WordPress theme customizer.